 The concept of "skinny genes" doesn't refer to tightly fitting pants, but instead to the notion that there are set of genes — units of DNA — that make a person skinny throughout his or her life.

 But is there really a standard pattern of genes and/or genetic variations that make people skinny?
-On the flip side, does that mean there's also a pattern of genes that makes you overweight or obese?
+On the flip side, does that mean there's also a pattern of genes that makes you have overweight or obesity?

 A 2019 study published in PLOS Genetics claimed to identify regions of the genome that could reflect healthy skinniness.
 Lots of media coverage spun this as saying that thinness is determined by what genes you have.